 Upon AF request for Packet Delay Variation monitoring, the PCF triggers the QoS monitoring procedure, and gets the UL, DL or RT QoS Monitoring result from the SMF.
 The PCF derives the 5GS Packet Delay Variation based on the QoS Monitoring result and then reports to the AF/NEF both packet delay measurements and Packet Delay Variation.

 NOTE: The derivation of 5GS Packet Delay Variation by PCF, based on QoS Monitoring, is implementation dependent.
 The Packet Delay Variation calculation method needs to be the same within the PLMN, based on operator policy.
+The Packet Delay Variation calculation can be calculated excluding large packet delay values that are temporarily measured due to UE mobility.